sjodcre/ar-web/src/content/developers/get-started/wallets/create-wallet.md

 ---

+🎉 **Congratulations!** You’ve successfully created your Wander wallet and are now ready to explore the Arweave and AO ecosystems with your new digital assets!

 ## 🚀 Step 3: Access and Manage Your Wallet

 Once setup is complete, you will be redirected to the **Wander Dashboard**, where you can: